matloff/regtools/UnbalancedClasses.md

 #  Clearing the Confusion on Unbalanced Class Data

-Many resources on machine learning (ML) classification problems recommend that if one's dataset has unbalanced class sizes, one should change the data to have equal class counts.
+Many resources on machine learning (ML) classification problems recommend that if one's dataset has unbalanced class sizes, one should modify the data to have equal class counts.
 Yet it is shown here that this is both unnecessary and often harmful.

 ## Overview

-Illustration of the (perceived) problem and offered remedies appear in numerous parts of the ML literature, ranging from [Web tutorials](https://www.datacamp.com/community/tutorials/diving-deep-imbalanced-data) to [the research literature](https://link.springer.com/article/10.1186/s40537-018-0151-6#Sec2).
+Illustrations of the (perceived) problem and offered remedies appear in numerous parts of the ML literature, ranging from [Web tutorials](https://www.datacamp.com/community/tutorials/diving-deep-imbalanced-data) to [the research literature](https://link.springer.com/article/10.1186/s40537-018-0151-6#Sec2).
 Major packages, such as